 - ask a solicitor about other ways to resolve issues out of court

 - contact Citizens Advice to find out about any other help you can get

-You can ask a court to decide on anything you haven’t already agreed.
+You can ask a court to decide on anything you have not already agreed.

 You must show you’ve attended a meeting to see if mediation is right for you before applying to a court.
-You won’t have to in certain cases, for example if there’s been domestic abuse or social services are involved.
+You will not have to go in certain cases, for example if there’s been domestic abuse or social services are involved.